isomorphic-git/isomorphic-git/README.md

   "unpkg": "dist/bundle.umd.min.js",
 ```

-This probably deserves a brief explanation.
+This deserves a brief explanation.

 - the "main" version is for node.
 - the "browser" version is for browserify.
 - the "module" version is for native ES6 module loaders when they arrive.
 - the "unpkg" version is the UMD build.

-For more details about each build see [./dist/README.md](https://github.com/isomorphic-git/isomorphic-git/blob/master/dist/README.md)

 ### `isogit` CLI

 Isomorphic-git comes with a simple CLI tool, named `isogit` because `isomorphic-git` is a lot to type.
 It is really just a thin shell that translates command line arguments into the equivalent JS API commands.
 So you should be able to run *any* current or future isomorphic-git commands using the CLI.

 It always starts with an the assumption that the current working directory is a git root.
-E.g. `repo = new Git({fs, dir: '.'})`.
+E.g. `{ dir: '.' }`.

-It uses `minimisted` to parse command line options.
+It uses `minimisted` to parse command line options and will print out the equivalent JS command and pretty-print the output JSON.

-TODO: Document this more.
-Also write some tests?
-IDK the CLI is more of a lark for testing really.
+The CLI is more of a lark for quickly testing `isomorphic-git` and isn't really meant as a `git` CLI replacement.

 ## Supported Git commands

-I may continue to make changes to the API until the 1.0 release, after which I promise not to make any breaking changes.
+This project follows semantic versioning, so I may continue to make changes to the API but they will always be backwards compatible
+unless there is a major version bump.

 ### commands